Ali-Ansaripour/Server-Resource-Monitoring/README.md

 2. For each server, it checks the current disk usage of the specified directory using the `df` command over SSH.
 3. If the disk usage exceeds the specified `THRESHOLD`, it sends an email alert to `ALERT_EMAIL`.
 4. It prints the current disk usage status to the terminal.

+## Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request if you have any suggestions for improvements or new features.